code-423n4/2023-02-ethos-findings/data/Sathish9098-Q.md

 When you use a plain import statement in Solidity, you are importing all of the contracts and libraries defined in the imported file.
 This can make it difficult to determine which contracts or libraries are actually being used in your code, and can lead to naming conflicts if you import multiple files that define contracts or libraries with the same name

+This was breaking the rule of modularity and modular programming: only import what you need Specific imports with curly braces allow us to apply this rule better

 Recommended Mitigation Steps :

     - 5:  import "./Dependencies/CheckContract.sol";
     +5:  import {CheckContract} from "./Dependencies/CheckContract.sol";

-This was breaking the rule of modularity and modular programming: only import what you need Specific imports with curly braces allow us to apply this rule better
+Implement named imports for all contracts

 ##